barbarer/py4e-int/_sources/strings/peer_int.rst

    :feedback_c: Try again.
 In string.center(length, character), the length is the length of the returned string.
 The length here should be 8 rather than 12.
    :feedback_d: Try again.
 In string.center(length, character), the length is the length of the returned string and the character to fill the missing space on each side.
 The length here should be 8 rather than 12 and the filling character is 'x'.

-   What is the string produced by the following:?
+   What string is produced by the following code?

    .. code-block:: python